Yuhan-Fei/SMRTnet/README.md

 |tqdm|  4.67.1  |  4.67.1 | Up to date |
 |transformers|  4.28.1  |  4.28.1  | Required |
 |xsmiles|  0.2.2  |  0.2.2  | Up to date  |
+- ‘Required’ denotes that SMRTnet requires this specific version of the indicated package for proper operation;
+- ‘Up to date’ indicates that the dependency is at the latest version of the indicated package;
+- ‘Constrained by dependencies’ explains that, although a newer version is available, compatibility with other dependencies limits the update.

-:heavy_exclamation_mark: **Note:** We conducted usability tests of both installation methods with a diverse group of users to validate the setup process.
-All participants were able to successfully install and run SMRTnet independently.
+:heavy_exclamation_mark: **Note:** We conducted usability tests of both installation methods with a diverse group of users to validate the setup process, and all participants were able to successfully install and run SMRTnet independently.
+The hardware and software details are listed below:

 |     GPUs     | Driver version | CUDA version| Stable version |  Latest version  |
 |-------------|----------------|---------------|--------------|-------------|